The ethnic cleansing of the Chagos Islands

 Despite this, in November 2000 there was a breakthrough when UK High Court judges ruled the Chagossians should be allowed to return to their islands, except for Diego Garcia.
 However, even this paltry concession was overruled by the government in 2004.
 Applying the archaic royal prerogative the government was effectively able to nullify the decision.

 In 2007 that decision was then overturned by the High Court, who rejected the government’s argument that the royal prerogative is immune from scrutiny.
-But hopes for the Chagossians were once again dashed when the following year the government won an appeal on the decision with the unelected peers of the House of Lords voting three to two for the Chagossians to continue to remain as exiles.
+But hopes for the Chagossians were once again dashed when the following year the government won an appeal on the decision with the House of Lords voting three to two for the Chagossians to continue to remain as exiles.

 The treatment of the Chagossian people by the British has been a most shameful crime, one that continues on today.
 Since the late 1960s the UK government has refused to afford them their basic human rights.
 Any moral argument put forward for foreign wars based on humanitarian reasons simply fall apart when the UK continues to fight to deny their own citizens the “right of return” to their homeland.